 St Hilary Church and Heritage Centre

-St Hilary Heritage Centre opened to the public in April 2011.
-It occupies a downstairs room in the recently renovated Old School, a picturesque building set on the edge of St Hilary churchyard.
+St Hilary Heritage Centre occupies a downstairs room in the recently renovated Old School, a picturesque building set on the edge of St Hilary churchyard.
 The building was rebuilt in the late 1860s and replaced an earlier parish or church house.
 Paintings by a number of well-known Newlyn artists like Ernest and Dod Procter, and Norman Garstin can be seen in the nearby church.
 The centre is open most week days from April to October between 10 am and 4 pm.

 Click here for more information